StarboundHFY/.github/profile/README.md

 Various tools to disseminate the information about series, episodes, narrators, characters and species.

-- [ ] Build a database of the series.
+- [ ] Build a database of the series, episodes, narrators, characters and species.
 Completion: ~70%
 - [ ] Build a `Web API` that serves that database.
 Completion: ~30%
+  Still noodling about what technology to use for the update and maintenance of the `Web API`.
 - [ ] Build a Discord bot that consumes the above mentioned `Web API`.
-Completion: Not started yet.
+Completion: Not started yet
+- [ ] Possibly build a website that will display the content of the `Web API` in a better manner from the Discord Bot.
+Completion: Not started yet

 ### Phase III